 As any expert within the Debt Collection industry will tell you, the older the colder.
 Basically meaning, the longer a ‘debt’ remains unpaid, the harder it is to recover in most instances.
 Therefore, it is essential that you handle this in a professional manner that is most likely to recover most or all of the debt in the shortest time.

-• Get it in black and white – Unfortunately the days of ‘a man is as good as his word’ are long gone.
-There are some unscrupulous people out there who have no intention of paying you and will see your kindness as weakness.
+Unfortunately, the days of a man is as good as his word’ are long gone.
+There are some unscrupulous people out there who have no intention of paying you and will see your kindness as a weakness.
 Back up everything you do with evidence of work and/or goods supplied.

-• Stay on top of debt – Do not write the debt off regardless of the amount.
+Do not write the debt off regardless of the amount.
 It is the principal.
-Stay on top of the situation and look in to different options you can use to recover your debt.
+Stay on top of the situation and look into different options you can use to recover your debt.

 A pragmatic, Professional and persistent strategy always achieves the best results in our experience.
 There are no false promises given and every effort is made to ensure our clients get paid monies owed to them.

-So take the first step to recovering your unpaid debt today and call our friendly New Business Team now on 0333 043 4426 for your Free consultation on your Personal Debt Collection needs.
+So take the first step to recover your unpaid debt today and call our friendly New Business Team now on 0333 043 4426 for your Free consultation on your Personal Debt Collection needs.